 This was always highlighted by the Sayains since they became stronger after recovering from every battle.
-In one episode Vegeta asks Krillin to attack him just enough so he is borderline dead, so that he can then go with Dende in order to be healed since after his full recovery he would be stronger.
+In one episode Vegeta asks Krillin to attack him just enough so he is borderline dead so that he can have Dende (a Namekian healer) use his powers on him in order to be healed since after his full recovery he would be stronger.

 Now while you might not recover fast or fully at all from a near dead experience, this principle is true in the real world.

 When you train your muscles; get micro tears from the stress you inflicted on it.
 After you let your body recover with proper rest & nutrition your muscles get stronger in order to withstand this stress the next time you train.
 So you too like Vegeta grow strong after recovering from your training session, since growth occurs during your recovery process.
 So make sure that if your training hard, that you also rest enough to recover!

 #2 – When you learn to connect your body & mind your ultimate power unleashes: